nodemcu/nodemcu-firmware/docs/en/flash.md

     It goes without saying that you shouldn't expect your NodeMCU 0.9.x Lua scripts to work error-free on a more recent firmware.
 Most notably Espressif changed the `socket:send` operation to be asynchronous i.e. non-blocking.
 See [API documentation](modules/net.md#netsocketsend) for details.

 If you flash a recent NodeMCU firmware for the first time, it's advisable that you get all accompanying files right.
 A typical case that often fails is when a module is upgraded from a 0.9.x firmware to the latest version built from the [NodeMCU build service](http://nodemcu-build.com).
-It might look like the brand new firmware is broken, but the reason for the missing Lua prompt is related to the big jump in SDK versions: Espressif changed the `esp_init_data_default.bin` for their devices along the way with the [SDK 1.4.0 release](http://bbs.espressif.com/viewtopic.php?f=46&t=1124).
-So things break when a NodeMCU firmware with SDK 1.4.0 or above is flashed to a module which contains old init data from a previous SDK.
+It might look like the brand new firmware is broken, but the reason for the missing Lua prompt is related to the big jump in SDK versions: Espressif changes the `esp_init_data_default.bin` for their devices along the way with the SDK.
+So things break when a NodeMCU firmware with a certain SDK is flashed to a module which contains init data from a previous SDK.

-Download a recent SDK release, e.g. [esp_iot_sdk_v1.4.0_15_09_18.zip](http://bbs.espressif.com/download/file.php?id=838) or later and extract `esp_init_data_default.bin` from there. *Use this file together with the new firmware during flashing*.
+Download SDK 1.5.4 (http://bbs.espressif.com/download/file.php?id=1469) and extract `esp_init_data_default.bin` from there. *Use this file together with the new firmware during flashing*.

 **esptool**